collective/Products.SimpleGroupsManagement/README.txt

 Right now in Plone you can make this possible playin with the **Manage users** and **Manage Groups** permissions of the portal (also for Plone 2.5).

-What is (obviously) impossible is to limit the group on which a member can add.
+Even playing with those permissions is impossible is to limit the group on which a member (or group of members) can manage.

-This products make something very dangerous: with a minimal configuration a member of the Plone portal (or all members in a group) will be able to manage the users of a group overriding the portal security.
+This products make something very dangerous: with a minimal configuration, a member of the Plone portal (or all members in a group) will be able to manage the users of a group overriding the basic portal security.
 You only need to go to the *portal_properties* tool of you portal and modifiy the new **simple_groups_management_properties**.